 Special topics in education with an emphasis on current issues not covered in education courses.
-Prerequisites: Formal admission to a state approved undergraduate teacher preparation program.
-Course Notes: May be repeated for a total of four (4) credit hours.
+Prerequisites: Formal admission to an undergraduate teacher preparation program.
+Course Notes: EDU287AB may be repeated for a total of four (4) credit hours.

-EDU287AC 1 Credit
+EDU287AC 1 Credit EDU289 1 Credit